 - "What are you looking forward to doing in the next few months?
 How can we keep your health on track with those plans?"

-- "What diabetes care is hardest for you right now?
+- "What part of your medical care is hardest for you right now?
 What else about your health is hard for you?
 How can you and I make that easier on you?
 Is there something your doctor can help with?"

-Help and support however you can, based on your time and ability.
+Help and support in any way you can, based on your time and ability.
 If there are critical needs that you can't meet, talk about them with your loved one.
 Think about having more than one caregiver, or maybe a home health aide.

-The later years of life are an ideal time for a doctor and patient to share in medical decisions.
-Together, they can decide what to treat and how to treat it, based on the patient's health and preferences.
+The later years of life are an ideal time for the doctor and your loved one to share in medical decisions.
+Together, they can decide what to treat and how to treat it, based on your loved one's health and preferences.

-If you see a need, help your loved one think through such medical decision questions as:
+If you see a need, help your loved one think through medical decisions such as:

 - What medical care is most likely to improve or protect the quality of your life?

-- Are there treatments or tests that make your daily life difficult?
+- Are there treatments or tests that make your daily life harder?
 If so, how do they balance against the health benefits they offer you?

 - Spreading snacks and small meals throughout the day.

-When a loved one with diabetes isn't eating well, it's pretty easy to take on the role of "food police."
+When a loved one with diabetes isn't eating well, it's easy to take on the role of "food police."
 The problem is that no one likes to be told how to eat.
-If you are struggling with this caretaker challenge, try to shift your approach.
+If you are struggling with this challenge, try to shift your approach.
+Here's an example.

 - Think about a food that your loved one really enjoys.
 This might be a sweet snack at bedtime.

-- Rather than saying no to this favourite food, think about helping downsize the portion.
-For example, for someone who loves a big bowl full of ice cream, choose a smaller bowl to fill with ice cream.
+- Rather than saying "no" to this favourite food, think about helping downsize the portion.
+For example, for someone who loves a big bowl full of ice cream, fill a smaller bowl.

 Taking care of yourself